 5. run under cold running water to remove excess starch.

 6. Par boil – ie put peeled cut potatoes into cold salted water, cover and bring to the boil and cook for 10 minutes.
 When par boiling potatoes leave the peel in the saucepan to reinforce the flavour.
+The key here is to ensure you put enough salt in the water – you need to season from within, and if you only add salt externally when you put the potatoes into the oven, the centres will remain unseasoned.
+As a rough guide, you’ll need a generous tablespoon to a litre of water.

 7. put a good dollop of goose fat* into a roasting tin and put in the top right oven to get really hot.
 You can use duck fat or sunflower oil if you have no goose fat to hand.
 Heating the fat first means they soak up less fat and crisp up better. (broad rule – 1 tblsp fat for each 450g or 1lb of potatoes).